one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 Your will need an Azure subscription to complete the Windows Virtual Desktop labs.
 The following are ideal subscription types to utilize:

-* Visual Studio Enterprise subscription
+* •	Visual Studio Professional or Visual Studio Enterprise
 * IUR (Azure Use Rights) from your partner organization

 **Microsoft does not recommend using any Azure subscription that has production workloads or services.
 Use a subscription that is designated for testing purposes only.**